rupamk/Lisp/README.md

-ReadMe:

-Contains a Lisp Interpreter.
+Contains Lisp Interpreter.
 There are two folders:

 Part 1: